Cv-Keep/cvkeep-docs/en/1 - Stack Setup.md

 SOCIAL_AUTH_LINKEDIN_CLIENT_ID=""
 SOCIAL_AUTH_LINKEDIN_CLIENT_SECRET=""

+# Here you configure yoru Public and Private RSA Keys,
+# for things such JWT signing and crypt. you MUST change
+# this keys (create new ones) when deploying your apps.
+RSA_PUBLIC_KEY="functions/jwt/rsa/public.key"
+RSA_PRIVATE_KEY="functions/jwt/rsa/private.key"

 # The App Secret must be a random hash string,
 # it will be used for some encryption processes.
 # YOU MUST change it on production. try to use